Issue: Have you ever received a “Winmail.dat” attachment?

 I have clients who send files like Word or Visio via email but all I get is a “Winmail.dat” file.
 Argh!
 This issue is only like ten years old… Thanks Microsoft!@

-You can do the work Microsoft has placed at your feet and run one of these app / solutions:
+3) And for the Winmail.dat attachments you already have… You can do the work Microsoft has placed at your feet and run any of these app / solutions to decode the dat file and view the contents:

 - http://www.fentun.com/ (Windows)